 (3) If an authorised officer arranges for a person to be medically examined the officer must record the fact, the name of the person conducting the examination, and the date and time when the person was examined.

+[Section 10 amended: Gazette No. 25 of 2014 s.
+80.]

 Part 5 — Releasing apprehended people

 11. Releasing apprehended children